 Downloading the same version of Octopus Deploy

-The migration tool requires both the main instance and test instance are on the same version.
+Migrating data from Octopus to a test instance requires both the main instance and test instance to be on the same version.
 You can find the version you are running by clicking on your name in the top right corner of your Octopus Deploy instance.

 You can find all the previous versions on the previous versions download page.

 Run the MSI you downloaded to install Octopus Deploy.
 Once the MSI is finished, the Octopus Manager will automatically launch.
 Follow the wizard, and on the section where you configure the database, select the pre-existing database.

 Selecting an existing database will ask you to enter the Master Key.

 Enter the Master Key you backed up earlier, and the manager will verify the connection works.

 Finish the wizard, keep an eye on each setting to ensure you match your main instance.
 For example, if your main instance uses Active Directory, your cloned instance should also be configured to use Active Directory.
 After the wizard is finished and the instance is configured, log in to the cloned instance to ensure your credentials still work.

 Copy all the files from the main instance

 After the instance has been created, copy all the contents from the following folders.

 - Artifacts, the default is